athega/ailera/docs/blueprint.md

-# FlockFlow
+# Ailera

-Backend for the FlockFlow iOS application
+Backend for the Ailera iOS application

 # Group Client